 Development and supply of viral vectors and gene-transfer to primates

 Advances in technology to control molecular functions or change neural activity by inserting certain genes into primate brains using virus vectors can lead to major possibilities.
 Getting to do such research, however, requires a long list of equipment and facilities to enable researchers to develop do things such as develop vectors, or insert vectors.
 A planned collaborative research project “Transfection study with primates” was launched in 2012 so that researchers could share their resources, and work together to unravel mysteries about higher brain functions and pathological conditions.
-In 2013, five projects were carried out, and five projects were carried out in 2014.
+Viral vectors are useful, not only for primates but also for other animals.
+Thus, we are working on the application of the vectors to non-primate animals, such as rodents.

 Multidimensional fluorescence imaging analysis by multipoint scanning microscopy

 We conduct joint-use research based on our originally developed multipoint scanning confocal and two-photon microscopy method.
 In particular, quantitative visualization analysis of cellular physiological functions, including biological rhythms, will be performed by high-speed 3D, ultra-long term, multi-color, and super-resolution observation.
-Two projects are scheduled in 2023.
+Four projects are scheduled in 2025.

 Elucidation of the pathology of mental/neurological disease by analysis of neural activity dynamics